 - Committed to the highest journalistic standards and ethics.

-- Be happiest on the job when working collaboratively with the members of a diverse team; and
+- Happiest on the job when working collaboratively with members of a diverse team.

 - Plans, creates, writes, edits and publishes information on the GAA’s website;

-- Conceives and develops multimedia content for the GAA’s website and social media channels, including on-location video and audio gathering and conducting interviews;
+- Conceives and develops multimedia content for the GAA’s website and social media channels;

 - Advises on appropriate hardware and software needed for multimedia production;

 - Advises on best use of WordPress tools and scouts out additional features that might be needed in the online toolbox;

 - Demonstrates knowledge of ethical and legal issues involved in reporting, producing and publishing such content;

 - Maintains relationships across various campus and alumni constituencies to develop and share appropriate multimedia content;

 - Participates in strategic planning and departmental meetings;